How To Release and Dissolve Scar Tissue

 Apply to your abdomen (or wherever your scar tissue/pain/cramping is) using your fingers or a natural hair paintbrush.

-Do not use synthetic anything with DMSO (dimethyl sulfoxide – a natural substance derived from tree bark) as it will pick up and transport everything it contacts into your skin/bloodstream.
+Do not use anything synthetic with DMSO (dimethyl sulfoxide – a natural substance derived from tree bark) as it will pick up and transport everything it contacts into your skin/bloodstream.
 Make sure hands and abdomen have been washed with plain soap and water and do not have any creams or fragrance on them.

 Allow to dry.
 Then apply a hot castor oil pack to your abdomen or problem area.

 Note: After you have done this protocol a few times, if you think your skin will tolerate a higher DMSO content, then try a solution of 70% DMSO to 30% aloe vera.
 DMSO tolerance varies widely (with redheads being the most sensitive), so the 50/50 ratio is likely to be tolerated by most, but feel free to adjust up or down as you desire.
-If you are using it below the waist (excluding genital area) then you can usually use a higher concentration with no irritation.
+If you are using it below the waist (excluding the genital area) then you can usually use a higher concentration with no irritation.
 It is normal for it to itch while drying, but if it causes a rash, then decrease the concentration of DMSO.
 Some people do notice a garlic-type odor (that can emanate from your skin or mouth) when using DMSO, this is normal and stops as soon as you stop using it.

 3. Apply a Hot Castor Oil Pack to Abdomen or Problem Joint/Area: